-Tip: Please remember taking your bathing suit because in this part of the Soča you will find a wonderful section, where you can swim in the ice-cold mountain waters.
+Tip: Please remember to take your bathing suit because in this part of the Soča you will find a wonderful section, where you can swim in the ice-cold mountain waters.

 Tip: There is a variety of accommodation options around the village.
 Recommended are, among others, the beautiful Krona Apartments.